A. FILING OF EUROPEAN PATENT APPLICATIONS AND OTHER DOCUMENTS

 Has decided as follows:

-Sequence listings may only be filed in accordance with the provisions governing the filing of sequence listings.1
+Sequence listings must be filed in accordance with the relevant provisions.1

-(1) Where filed documents require signature, this may take the form of a facsimile signature or a text string signature or an enhanced electronic signature.
+(1) Where filed documents require signature, this may take the form of a facsimile signature, a text string signature or an enhanced electronic signature.

 (2) A facsimile signature is a reproduction of the filing person's signature.

 (3) A text string signature is a string of characters, preceded and followed by a forward slash (/), selected by the signatory to prove his identity and his intent to sign.

 (4) An enhanced electronic signature is an electronic signature either issued by the EPO or accepted by it.

 The authenticity of documents filed in accordance with Article 5(1) of this decision must be confirmed by means of the certificates of electronic signatures issued or accepted by the EPO.

 Date of filing and date of receipt of documents

 (1) The date of filing accorded to a patent application filed in electronic form is the date on which the application documents thus transmitted were received at the EPO or the competent national authority of the contracting state concerned (hereinafter "the office"), provided these documents satisfy the requirements of Article 80 EPC and Rule 40 EPC or of Article 11(1) PCT.